-The Bank has evolved as a financial institution over the past twenty-five years.
+The Bank has evolved as a financial institution over the past forty three years.
 It began as a monetary authority; it was then given more powers and responsibilities when the authority was converted into a Central Bank.
 Now the Central Bank is one of the key financial institutions in the Solomon Islands economy.

 The Solomon Islands Monetary Authority

 The Solomon Island Monetary Authority (SIMA) was created when National Parliament passed the SI Monetary Authority Ordinance in June 1976.
 Before this, all the country’s currency requirements were handled by the Treasury Department at the Ministry of Finance, in conjunction with the Commonwealth Trading Bank of Australia.
 Before moving into new premises at Rove in early 1977, the Authority operated from an office at the Ministry of Finance.

 SIMA’s main functions were to administer the country’s currency and Exchange Control Regulations; but for its first year of operation, most of its efforts were directed toward the introduction of a currency that the Solomon Islands could call its own.

 The Solomon Islands dollar was in fact launched in October 1977, allowing SIMA to focus on the administration of Exchange control Regulations on the government’s behalf.
 It held discrete responsibility for this from March 1977, with recruitment of dedicated staff beginning in February that year.

 Until early 1977, SIMA did not have its own premises.
 Its first office was inside the Police Head Quarters at Rove.
 The building contained the vault and currency operation at ground level, with administration upstairs.
 It later acquired premises on Mud Alley, where it transferred its banking and currency operations; administration of exchange control; Board; and general administration.